bfontaine/Graphs.rb/README.md

 If you want to have the latest version, clone this repo, build the gem, and install it:

     git clone git://github.com/bfontaine/Graphs.rb.git
     cd Graphs.rb
     gem build graphs.gemspec
     gem install ./graphs-*.gem # you may want to use sudo

-If you want to use the high security trust policy, you need to add my public key as a trusted certificate (you only need to do this once):
+If you want to use the high security trust policy, you need to add my public key as a trusted certificate (you only need to do this once.
+Note: the key changed on August 24, 2014):

     gem cert --add <(curl -Ls https://gist.github.com/bfontaine/5233818/raw/gem-public-key.pem)